SanderTheDragon/sphinx-extensions/README.rst

 ***********
 Source Code
 ***********
-The source hosted on GitLab is available `here <https://gitlab.com/SanderTheDragon/sphinx-extensions>`_.
+The source code is hosted on `GitLab <https://gitlab.com/SanderTheDragon/sphinx-extensions>`_.

 *********
 Changelog